Buying Cross country ski boots

 Cross country ski boots Classic

-Classic cross country ski boots for the more experienced skiers is often lighter in weight compared to boots for beginners.
-They come with a thinner liner, so that the boots are not as hot, but in return lighter in weight and created with a stiffer heel counter, which gives even more powertransfer.
+Classic cross country ski boots for the more experienced skiers are often lighter in weight compared to boots for beginners.
+They come with a thinner liner so that the boots are not as hot but in return lighter in weight and created with a stiffer heel counter, which gives even more power transfer.

 Cross country ski boots Skate